coreystanford/angular-intl/README.md

   });
 ```

-Default Overrides are also available, so after calling `setDefault`, you may call `setLanguage`, which will be used first, and then fall back to the default if the key is not found:
+Default overrides are also available, so after calling `setDefault`, you may call `setLanguage`, which will be used first, and then fall back to the default if the key is not found in the language file specified in `setLanguage`:

 eg. '/assets/languages/override-en.json':
 ```json